jdsn/nbuexplorer/readme.txt

 System requirements
 ===================
-To run this application you need to have installed MS .Net Framework 2.0 (or newer) runtime.
-It can be downloaded from official MS download pages: http://www.microsoft.com/downloads/details.aspx?FamilyID=0856eacb-4362-4b0d-8edd-aab15c5e04f5
+To run this application you need to have installed MS .Net Framework 2.0 (3.0 or 3.5 should be fine too) runtime.
+It can be downloaded from official Microsoft download pages: http://www.microsoft.com/downloads/details.aspx?FamilyID=0856eacb-4362-4b0d-8edd-aab15c5e04f5

 The application should also run under the Mono runtime.
 It was successfully